elizabethpankratz/srt-audio-jspsych/README.md

 - `rows`: Integer, the number of rows the grid should have.
 - `columns`: Integer, the number of columns the grid should have.

+The grid is based on the `html-button-response-grid` plugin created by Aislinn Keogh that can be found [here](https://github.com/aislinnkeogh/custom-jspysch-plugins).

 ## Citation